soz-live/soz-live.github.io/docs/docs.md

 - [Coders Introduction](/coders/intro.html).
 - [Basic Information](/coders/basic.html).

-> - And there is more that needs to be done here too!
+> {% include note-icon.html }

-{% include note.html content="<br> - And there is more that needs to be done here too!" %}
+> And there is more that needs to be done here too!

 ## References